-In effect, New Zealand and Britain have moved to extremely deregulated labor markets and highly decentralized or even individualized wage setting.
-They have thus no problem with wage differentiation and employment flexibility.
-There is also no more organized resistance to the rapid introduction of process and product innovations.
-But neither is there much investment in skills and in the practices of trustful cooperation between management and labor that are important for highly productive and high-quality industrial production.
-It is perhaps indicative that after investing years of managerial effort and hundreds of millions of pounds, BMW is still far from achieving German levels of quality, productivity, and profitability in its British Rover plant.
-By contrast, Britain seems to be doing very well in some high-tech industrial branches and in financial services, where success depends on the creativity and motivation of highly skilled professionals, on the availability of venture capital, and on the freedom to capture the profits from rapid innovation in deregulated markets.
+In effect, New Zealand and Britain have moved to extremely deregulated labour markets and highly decentralised, or even individualised, wage setting.
+They have, thus, no problem with wage differentiation and employment flexibility.
+There is also no more organised resistance to the rapid introduction of process and product innovations.
+Neither, however, is there much investment in skills and in the practices of trustful cooperation between management and labour that are important for highly productive and high-quality industrial production.
+It is perhaps indicative that, after investing years of managerial effort and hundreds of millions of pounds, BMW never achieved German levels of quality, productivity and profitability in its British Rover plant.
+In contrast, Britain seems to be doing very well in some high-tech industrial branches and in financial services, where success depends on the creativity and motivation of highly skilled professionals, on the availability of venture capital, and on the freedom to capture the profits from rapid innovation in deregulated markets.

 On the whole, therefore, the liberal welfare states have been able to achieve high rates of private-sector service employment, at both high and low skill levels.
 At the same time, their overall tax burdens are relatively low, and their welfare states are relatively lean.
-In comparative perspective, therefore, neither employment nor the financing of the welfare state appear to be acute problems.
+In comparison, therefore, neither employment nor the financing of the welfare state appears to be an acute problem.
 What is a problem in Britain and New Zealand, however, is increasing social inequality and the poverty of workers in low wage service jobs and their families.
-A partial solution is provided by forms of social assistance and of in-work benefits that are modeled on the Earned Income Tax Credit in the United States.
-By combining earned incomes with (degressive) social incomes according to the logic of the negative income tax, these programs allow low-skilled workers to accept low-wage service jobs without becoming victims of extreme poverty.
-In order to reduce the increasing inequality of life chances, however, they would still need to be complemented by measures that provide opportunities for training and upward mobility for those who enter the labor market by accepting low-skilled and low-wage jobs (Esping-Andersen 1999).
+A partial solution is provided by forms of social assistance and of in-work benefits that are modelled on the Earned Income Tax Credit in the United States.
+By combining earned incomes with social incomes according to the logic of the negative income tax, these programmes allow low-skilled workers to accept low-wage service jobs without becoming victims of extreme poverty.
+In order to reduce the increasing inequality of life chances, however, they would still need to be complemented by measures that provide opportunities for training and upward mobility for those who enter the labour market by accepting low-skilled and low-wage jobs (Esping-Andersen 1999).

-It needs to be noted, however, that among the liberal welfare states Australia and Switzerland have achieved similar or superior levels of business employment without accepting nearly the same degree of insecurity and inequality as has been true in Britain and New Zealand.
-There is reason to think, therefore, that the socially disintegrative consequences of "classical" Anglo-Saxon liberalism can be greatly mitigated without endangering its superior economic efficiency.
+It needs to be noted, however, that among the liberal welfare states, Australia and Switzerland have achieved similar or superior levels of business employment without accepting nearly the same degree of insecurity and inequality as has been the case in Britain and New Zealand.
+There is reason to think, therefore, that the socially disintegrative consequences of 'classical' Anglo-Saxon liberalism can be greatly mitigated without endangering its superior economic efficiency.